jhvanderschee/jekyllcodex/about.md

 ### For front-end developers

 Jekyll Codex is created by Joost van der Schee (<a href="https://twitter.com/jhvanderschee" target="_blank" style="color: #777777;">@jhvanderschee</a> or <a href="mailto:jhvanderschee@gmail.com" style="color: #777777;">jhvanderschee@gmail.com</a>) to make it easier for fellow front-end developers to choose for static web technology in their next project.
-The getting started guide even shows how to do that without touching the command-line.
+The [getting started guide](/getting-started){: .gray} even shows how to do that without touching the command-line.
 If you want to know more about Jekyll, please visit the official Jekyll documentation.
 The link can be found in the menu at the top.

 ### Why Jekyll?